esarrs/html-only-cv/README.md

 # html-only-cv
-Agela Yu Udemy course - only using html to make cv.
+From Agela Yu Udemy course - using html only to make cv.

 Available at https://esarrs.github.io/html-only-cv/